Internet In My Area: Switch Before You Move

 - Cons: Expensive and vulnerable to outage due to bad weather.

-How do I compare internet options in my area?
+How can I compare internet service in my area?

 Add up your activity to determine how much speed you currently use.
 According to the FCC: